-- Is this of a quality that I would want to use? - Are we sacrificing to help or merely paring down our unwanted items? - Will this item last very long, and is it worth the cost of shipping?
+- Is this of a quality that I would want to use? - Are we sharing what is useful to help or merely paring down our unwanted items? - Will this item last very long, and is it worth the cost of shipping?